texastsarulebook/texastsarulebook.github.io/docs/general-guidelines/filing-protests.md

 ## Unique to Texas Onsite and Projects Protest Process

 Advisors will complete a Google Form with their protest.
-The Protest Chair will review the protest and make
+The Protest Chair will review the protest and make their decision.

 ## National Qualifying Events Protest Process